chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 Now I use one single Kibana page and have created a filter for each of the following:

-"type: &lt;service-name&gt;" (for each of the service)
+"type: &lt;service-name&gt;" (for each of the services)

 "tags: &lt;log-type&gt;" (for each of the log types)

-Then in the Kibana UI I can quickly switch on and off the service and log type I want to look at.
-This means just keeping one tab open and having the flexibility to get what I want fast.
+Then in the Kibana UI I can quickly toggle the service and log type that I want to look at.
+This means keeping just one tab open but having the flexibility to get what I want fast.

 [1]: http://chrismacpherson.net/dev/microxchange-berlin/